gregpalmr/alluxio-trino-edge-cache/README.md

 ### Step 3.
 Download the Alluxio Edge jar files

-a.
+#### a.
+Request a trial version

 Contact your Alluxio account representative at sales@alluxio.com and request a trial version of Alluxio Edge.
 Follow their instructions for downloading the installation tar file.

-b.
+#### b.
+Extract the jar files

 There are two Alluxio Edge Java jar files that need to be installed on each Trino node.
 First, extract the Alluxio Edge client jar file from the tar file using the command:

      tar xf ~/Downloads/alluxio-enterprise-304-SNAPSHOT-bin-4d128112c2.tar \
      alluxio-enterprise-304-SNAPSHOT/client/alluxio-emon-304-SNAPSHOT-client.jar